tthanh/tthanh.github.io/_posts/2024-03-13-optimize-your-ef-core-code-with-these-proven-tips.md

 ---
 title: Optimize Your EF Core Code with These Proven Tips
-tags: [Social Media, Minimalism, Technology]
-style:
+tags: [ C#, .NET, Entity Framework, Database ]
-color:
+color: primary
 description: Minimalism is the art of knowing how much is just enough.
 Digital minimalism applies this idea to our personal technology.
 It’s the key to living a focused life in an increasingly noisy world.
 ---